comunica/Article-SSWS2020-AMF/content/evaluation.md

 {:#evaluation}

 The goal of this section is to answer the research questions from [](#problem-statement).
-We start by introducing a reusable benchmarking framework to achieve fully reproducible results.
-Next, we briefly discuss the implementations of our algorithm.
+First, we briefly discuss the implementations of our algorithm.
 After that, we present our experimental setup, and we present our results.
 All code and results results can be found on [GitHub](https://github.com/comunica/comunica-feature-amf){:.mandatory}.

 ### Implementation